-The most standard way to find the Fourier coefficients on a given function $f\in L^2([-1,1])$ is by performing a scalar product with the base functions $\sin(t\pi \cdot)$ and $\cos(t\pi \cdot)$.
+The most standard way to find the Fourier coefficients of a given function $f\in L^2([-1,1])$ is by performing a scalar product with the base functions $\sin(t\pi \cdot)$ and $\cos(t\pi \cdot)$.
 This procedure gives the value of each of the coefficients of the trigonometric polynomial in equation \ref{eq:fourier}.
 Still, there is another way to perform the same operation, which directly gives the Fourier series truncated at a given order $N$; this passes through a function called \textit{Dirichlet Kernel}, defined as

-In fact, calling $\mathcal F_N[f](\cdot)$ the Fourier Series of $f$ truncated to the term $N$, it was proved that $\mathcal F_N[f](\cdot)=D_N*f(\cdot).$ As we shall see, expressing this operator as a convolution is fundamental to what comes next.
-But first, we must note that finding the Fourier series is not exactly what we are looking for.
+In fact, calling $\mathcal F_N[f](\cdot)$ the Fourier Series of $f$ truncated to the term $N$, it was proved that $\mathcal F_N[f](\cdot)=D_N*f(\cdot).$ As we shall see, expressing this operator in terms of convolution is fundamental to what follows.
+However, first note that finding the Fourier series is not exactly what we are looking for.
 In fact, as we want a method that achieves a performance in infinity norm, we are interested in finding the trigonometric polynomial $T_N\in \mathbb T_N$ minimizing $\|T_N(\cdot)-f(\cdot)\|_{L^\infty}$.
 Instead, by using Fourier Series, we minimize $\|T_N(\cdot)-f(\cdot)\|_{L^2}$.
-Unfortunately, the difference between these two objectives is substantial: we cannot use one in place of the other without significantly weakening the guarantees.
+Unfortunately, the difference between these two objectives is substantial: we cannot replace one with the other without significantly weakening the guarantees.
 Luckily, a solution can be found by replacing $D_N$ with another kernel, defined as

-This function, known as De la Valée Poussin kernel \citep{de1918meilleure, de1919leccons}, is endowed with important properties.
-Even if, contrarily to its $L^2$ counterpart, it is not able to provide with $V_N*f(\cdot)$ the exact trigonometric polynomial in $\mathbb T_N$ which minimizes the $L^\infty$ error, it comes close.
+This function, known as the De la Valée Poussin kernel \citep{de1918meilleure, de1919leccons}, possesses important properties.
+Even if, contrary to its $L^2$ counterpart, it is not able to provide with $V_N*f(\cdot)$ the exact trigonometric polynomial in $\mathbb T_N$ which minimizes the $L^\infty$ error, it comes close.
 In fact, the result of the convolution operator is just a constant time worse than the optimal projection in $\|\cdot\|_{L^\infty}$, as the next theorem states.

 \begin{restatable}{thm}{vecio} Let $f\in \mathcal C_p^{\nu}([-1,1])$ and $\alpha \in \{0,1,\dots \nu_*\}$.
 Then, $V_N*f(\cdot)\in \mathbb T_{N}$, and we have for a constant $K>0$,